alokkulkarni/buildandburn/sample-app/README.md

 1. Builds the Docker image for the application
 2. Creates an ECR repository and pushes the image
 3. Updates the manifest file with the correct ECR path
+4. Adds the `k8s_path` parameter to the manifest file to identify Kubernetes resources
-4. Uses BuildAndBurn to provision AWS infrastructure (including EKS cluster, RDS database, and ingress controller)
+5. Uses BuildAndBurn to provision AWS infrastructure (including EKS cluster, RDS database, and ingress controller)
-5. Deploys the application to Kubernetes
+6. Deploys the application to Kubernetes
-6. Displays access information when completed
+7. Displays access information when completed

 ### Prerequisites